-Volunteers should dress casually and wear comfortable, closed toed shoes such as sneakers, work shoes, or boots if they will be working in the warehouse.
+Volunteers should dress casually and wear comfortable, closed-toed shoes such as sneakers, work shoes, or boots if they will be working in the warehouse.
 Volunteer work sometimes gets messy!
 Aprons are provided in the warehouse.
+If you prefer to wear work gloves, please bring them with you.
 Volunteers are reminded that the warehouse is not climate controlled and should dress appropriately for the weather conditions.

 Volunteers Needing Documentation of Volunteer Hours

 Volunteers who need documentation of hours for school requirements are responsible for maintaining a record of their volunteer hours.
 Generic service hours letters are offered to those who need them.
 Please give the Volunteer Coordinator notice of your documentation letter prior to beginning your shift.
 You may also print your volunteer history from your online profile.

 The Greater Baton Rouge Food Bank will accept adult volunteers (18 years old and up) performing court-ordered or lawyer-recommended community service.
 Volunteers who are performing this type of community service must disclose the nature of their conviction to the Volunteer Coordinator.
 The Food Bank will not accept volunteers who have been convicted of drug offenses, theft, violent crimes, crimes of a sexual nature or cruelty to juveniles and animals.